minio/docs/source/reference/minio-mc/mc-batch-describe.rst

 Permissions
 -----------

-You must have the :policy:`admin:DescribeBatchJobs` permission to describe jobs on the deployment.
+You must have the :policy-action:`admin:DescribeBatchJobs` permission to describe jobs on the deployment.